panulogic/cisf/README.md

 keeping Cisf simple and making reducing the number of require-statements you and us havce to make every day.

+##### 3.9 r()

+cisf.r() takes as argument a module-path which it interprets as relative to process.cwd() and then tries to require.
+If the path does not exist there will be an error like there would be with normal require().

+r() can also be used with Node.js internal paths and module-names that exist in node_modules.
+So for instance:

+      ok(r('fs') === require('fs'))

+Where r() differes from standard require is for paths which start with '.', in other words
+"module relative paths".
+For those rather than intrerpreting the argument-path relative to the current module it is interpreted relative to process.cwd().

+"r" has 2 helper-methods you may find useful:

+1. **cisf.r.abs() :** Returns the absolute path of
+its argument, which if relative is interpreted relative to process.cwd().

+2. **cisf.r.rel() :** Returns the relative path
+of its argument relative to process.cwd().

+The next code-excerpt shows the main reason why r() exists as part of cisf: You can require modules by giving r() their path relative to the cwd, so you don't need to type out the full host-specific abspath, nor use fragile non-portable module-relative upward paths.

+    let relPath = r.rel(__filename);
+    ok (r (relPath) === require (__filename));

+Note above does nothing because it requires the same module you are already in.
+We just use that as a test becaseu we know that module must exist , so the test does not crash like it would if the file did not exist.

+##### 3.10 A()

+The last API A() takes as argument an Array of Types and then same number or few more values.
+It causes an error if the values are not instances of the corresponding types.

+A() is useful for declaring the types of your argument sin a single statement.
+You would use it like this:

+    function AExample (s, n)
+	{ A([String, Number], s, n);
+	}
+	...
+	AExample ("yeah", 123); // works
+	fails (_=> AExample ("yeah", "BAD"));

+You would probably not write the fails-call like we did.
+We just added it to prove to ourselves that A() would catch the error of being called with 2nd argument which is not a Number.

 #### 4. Tests
 The file test.js in the same directory as CISF.js